cilium/cilium/Documentation/network/servicemesh/installation.rst

             $ kubectl -n kube-system rollout restart deployment/cilium-operator
             $ kubectl -n kube-system rollout restart ds/cilium

+        Cilium can become the default ingress controller by setting the ``--set ingressController.default=true`` flag.
+This will create ingress entries even when the ``ingressClass`` is not set.

         If you only want to use envoy traffic management feature without Ingress support, you should only enable ``--enable-envoy-config`` flag.